Table Mountain walk April 2019

 return to index

-Wikipedia states that volcanic soils on Table Mountain go back nearly 40 million years, and, there are 17 walking-accessible waterfalls here plus five caves, all carved out by the falls.
-Phantom cave is the most-visited one, the cave & Coal Canyon trail supposedly accessible on a steep & technical trail.
+Wikipedia states that volcanic soils on Table Mountain go back nearly 40 million years, and, that there are 17 walking-accessible waterfalls here plus five caves, all carved out by the falls.

-We walked about four miles, covering maybe a third of the available acreage.
+We walked about four miles, covering only a small amount of the available acreage.

 note - you can enlarge any part of a picture by left-clicking in and then out again.